BlogMoving to Colombia

 Showing original language

-First: Understanding What You're Really Paying
+First Things First: Understanding What You Are Really Paying

 Nu Colombia: The Best Starting Point for Most People

-Lulo Bank: If Returns Are Your Priority
+Lulo Bank: If Yield is Your Priority

 📖 Keep reading

-Nequi vs Daviplata: which is better →Bancolombia: The Bank of Always (With Its Pros and Cons)
+Bancolombia: The Bank You've Always Known (With Its Pros and Cons)

 Davivienda and BBVA: Who They Make Sense For